Tell us what you do for a living and who you work for?

 What would you be doing if you weren't doing that?

-What's your all-time favourite piece of creative work?
+What's your current favourite piece of creative work?

 What do you love about your job?